Bachelor of Jazz Studies Student Handbook

 The endowment fund consists of funds donated by private donors and students.
 All Desautels Faculty of Music students contribute to the fund through tuition fees, as decided through a referendum process.
 A portion of the endowment fund goes toward continuing scholarships for students.

-The goal of the fund is to promote excellence in the Desautels Faculty of Music through support of students for a wide variety of innovative projects and programs consistent with the academic goals of the Faculty, including but not limited to: scholarship and research, professional development, travel.
+The goal of the fund is to promote excellence in the Desautels Faculty of Music through support of students for a wide variety of innovative projects and programs consistent with the academic goals of the Faculty, including but not limited to: scholarship and research, professional development, or travel.

 Facilities and Equipment